marnix/ziggen/README.md

 ## Future work

-* Build with GitHub action, branch per Zig release (like zigmmverify).
+* Create a separate zig-0.8.x branch, which uses Zig 0.8.1 in its GitHub workflow.

 * Add a state diagram for GenIterState transitions in GenIter.